-Psychotherapy might explore deeper emotional, psychological and relationship issues in additions to issues of low self-esteem, depression and anxiety.
+Psychotherapy might explore deeper emotional, psychological and relationship issues in addition to issues of low self-esteem, depression and anxiety.

-Specific advice or opinions are not given but a Counsellor and Psychotherapist is trained to listen with empathy and can help you deal with any negative thoughts and feelings you may have.
+Specific advice or opinions are not given but a counsellor and psychotherapist is trained to listen with empathy and can help you explore any negative thoughts and feelings you may have.

-You may find it easier to talk about your personal, family or relationship issues with an independent and professional therapist.
+You may find it easier to talk about your personal, family or relationship issues with an independent and professional psychotherapist.

 You can expect one or a series of weekly confidential, professional face to face sessions which last 50 minutes, each held in a private, confidential and comfortable setting.

-Talking with a Counsellor or Therapist offers space to help identify the choices for change and to make sense of individual circumstances.
+Talking with a counsellor or psychotherapist offers space to help identify the choices for change and to make sense of individual circumstances.

 Sessions might involve you talking about life events, your feelings and emotions, your relationships, how you think, along with your patterns of behaviour.

-A Counsellor and Psychotherapist is trained to listen to you, encourage you and empathise with your feelings.
-You will be supported and helped to understand yourself better and to find your own solutions, to mobilise change or cope with your situation more effectively.
+A counsellor and psychotherapist is trained to listen to you, encourage you and empathise with your feelings.
+You will be supported and helped to understand yourself better and to find your own solutions, to mobilise change and engage with your situation more compassionately.

-Depending on your presenting issues, short term Talking Therapy may be appropriate or longer-term Talking Therapy may be more beneficial.
+Depending on your presenting issues, short term counselling may be appropriate or longer-term psychotherapy may be more beneficial.

 Options can be discussed by phone, email or in an initial exploratory session.